How to Get Rave Reviews without Narcissism

-Many consider The Great Gatsby the great American novel because it effectively casts a myopic eye on a psychological self-consciousness that still plagues our culture.
+Many consider The Great Gatsby the great American novel because it effectively casts a myopic eye on a psychological self-consciousness and narcissism that still plagues our culture.

 Everyone knows a Gatsby

 “Great Gatsbys” exist everywhere: Ardently associating with something popular or someone successful, these “old sports” appear larger-than-life as they weave their accomplishments into conversations or design encounters to secure some form of endorsement – because they need endorsing.

 Gatsby’s are not alone in their need to stand out

 In today’s world, “extra-ordinary” is commonly sanctioned: Athletes use anything to surpass performance limits: Magazines airbrush images to perfection: Scripted reality rules television…

 It is easy to understand why many of us stumble down the troubling path of proving our worth in order to feel worthy: Attempting to be great, as if who we are is not enough by default – unlit candles that must glow with firecracker intensity or risk being deemed substandard.

 Are you a Gatsby?